stormabq/jobs/doc/tutorial.md

 ### The PageTop Template

 The PageTop Template uses the Marionette concept of [CompositeViews](http://lostechies.com/derickbailey/2012/04/05/composite-views-tree-structures-tables-and-more/).
-If you are not familiar with this concept in Marionette I would go ahead and take another ten minutes and read Derick's excellent description of this concept in his blog.
+If you are not familiar with this concept in Marionette I would go ahead and read Derick's excellent description of this concept in his blog.
 In there you will find some example JSFiddles which elucidate the power of the CompositeView and in my humble opinion one of the most exciting ways that Backbone is extended today.

 This application is yet another example of a way to better understand the CompositeView concept.